-Some approaches to few-shot learning transfer skills from networks trained to perform more traditional image classification problems. \shortcite{Vinyals2016}, for instance, learn feature embeddings from ImageNet to enable distance-type comparisons of test versus support images.
-This approach is illustrated in Figure \ref{fig:distance}; a common network is used to transform image features into the embeddings consumed by a pairwise distance function which is used to evaluate image similarity betweeo support and test cases.
-Another popular strategy of \emph{meta-learning}, as in the Model-Agnostic Meta-Learning (MAML) approach of \shortciteA{Finn2017}, replicates in training the tuning and evaluation processes performed in testing using a variety of support and test sets constructed from a training set of images.
+Another popular strategy of \emph{meta-learning}, as in the Model-Agnostic Meta-Learning (MAML) approach of \cite{Finn2017}, which builds on the approach of \cite{Andrychowicz2016}, replicates in training the tuning and evaluation processes performed in testing using a variety of support and test sets constructed from a training set of images.
+What is learned by the network is a generalization approach, as illustrated by the pink arrow.
+That approach itself consumes labeled support images as inputs and produces labels for test images as outputs.
+Competing generalization approaches are evaluated on the accuracy of their label assignments for the test cases.
+In testing and deployment, labeled support images and unlabeled test images are supplied as inputs, and the output is a mapping that labels the test images.
 As Figure \ref{fig:meta-learning} illustrates, training cases for this model consist of support-test combinations, and the output is a learner that can be tuned on new support cases.
-Approaches to few-shot learning are described in greater detail in surveys by \shortciteA{Li2021,Wang2019}, and meta-learning is reviewed more broadly in \shortciteA{Hospedales2022}.
+Approaches to few-shot learning are described in greater detail in surveys by \cite{Li2021,Wang2019}, and meta-learning is reviewed more broadly in \cite{Hospedales2022}.